neithernut/cmoh/doc/Usage.md

 tool chain is required with a certain set of capabilities.
 Clang-3.8 or gcc-5.3 or later are recommended.

-Both a CMake module and a pkg-config-file are installed along with the library.
+A pkg-config-file is installed along with the library.
+Run

+    pkg-config --cflags cmoh

-In both cases, the packet is called "cmoh".
-If you are using neither CMake nor pkg-config-based setups, add `<installation_prefix>/include` to your include directories.
+to obtain a number of compiler flags required.
+If you are not using `pkg-config`, add `<installation_prefix>/include` to your include directories.

 Using CMOH in embedded and/or constrained environments